topher200/genetic-hello-world-python/README.txt

 ## Changelog
-  v1.01: Made a GeneticHelloWorld class that allows the user to customize the
+  v1.02: Bug fix that makes sure we get 10% of our selected set from elitism
-    program using parameters to __init__.
+    and 90% from tournament selection. v1.01: Made a GeneticHelloWorld class that allows the user to customize the program using parameters to __init__.
 Uses same defaults as before. v1.00: Initial release.